 At ACDS we value the relationship we have with each family, and we feel the best way to get to know your interests, concerns, and hopes regarding your child’s education is to talk with you in person.
 We have intentionally made our online application brief, as our interview affords a more personal opportunity for you to tell us about your child and ask questions about ACDS.
-The interview will be scheduled once the application has been received and typically lasts about an hour.
-If you are applying from a distance, we can conduct these interviews via phone or video conference; however, they happen most commonly during your child’s visit to ACDS.
+The interview will be scheduled once the application has been received and typically lasts about an hour. *Note: For 2021-2022 applicants, parent interviews will take place via Zoom conference.

 Recommendation forms can be downloaded or sent to teachers electronically from our application portal.

 • Kindergarten and First Grade Applicants should submit one current teacher recommendation.